mikegcoleman/hybrid-workshop/README.md

 What we want to notice here is the hierarchy.
 We inspected the node, and the `OS` is listed under `Platform` so the full path for the `OS` label is `node.platform.OS`.
 This information will be used in a later part of the lab.

+## Deploy Linux and Windows web applications

-No that we've build our cluster, let's deploy a couple of web apps.
+Now that we've build our cluster, let's deploy a couple of web apps.

 We're going to clone the workshop repo onto each machine, and then build a simple webapp for each operating system.